 In 2013 he was appointed Chief Scientist for Genomics England, charged with delivery of the 100,000 Genomes Project on whole genome sequencing in rare disease, cancer and infection.
 As chief scientist Mark leads on all scientific activities for Genomics England.
 He engages with NHS scientific teams and the general public to promote, explain and enthuse about the 100,000 Genomes Project.
 He also oversees a coalition of 2500 researchers which comprise the Genomics England Clinical Interpretation Partnership.

 Summary of Research

 Since 1996 he has been National Co-ordinator of the MRC British Genetics of Hypertension (BRIGHT) Study on behalf of 5 UK Universities.
 He led the hypertension study within the Wellcome Trust Case Control Consortium and has since formed and co-leads the Global BP gen consortium and International Consortium for Blood Pressure Genomewide Studies which combined the talents of 354 scientists from 224 Institutions from 24 Countries.
-This work has now identified over 80 genes for high blood pressure and 5 genes influencing statin response.
+This work has now identified over 212 genes for blood pressure and 5 genes influencing statin response.

 Cardiovascular Clinical Trials:

 He was on the Steering Group of the Anglo-Scandinavian Cardiac Outcome Trial recruiting 1157 hypertensives www.whri.qmul.ac.uk/whricrc.
 This trial has changed international guidance on lipid lowering and blood pressure treatment.
 From this Barts and The London now have a major clinical trials programme and a partnership with Quintiles Transnational where we coordinate and enhance clinical research across UCLP Partners Academic Health Sciences Centre.

 Office of the William Harvey/NIHR Biomedical Research Unit Co-Director’s